v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 5. In the **recipients** view, the **mailboxes** tab appears by default (see the tabs across the top of the page - mailboxes, groups, resources, and so on).
 The mailboxes that appear in this view include all the user accounts that were pre-created in your tenant by the lab hosting provider, along with the mailboxes for Holly Dickson and Laura Atkins that were created when you added their Microsoft 365 user accounts in the prior lab. <br/>

-	Select the mailbox for **Joni Sherman** by double-clicking on her **DISPLAY NAME.** This will open the **Edit User Mailbox** window with Joni’s data prefilled.
-By default, the window displays the **general** tab (the tabs appear in the left-hand pane).
+	Select the mailbox for **Joni Sherman** by clicking on her **DISPLAY NAME.** This will open the **User Mailbox** window with Joni’s data prefilled.
+By default, the window displays the **Mailbox** tab (the tabs appear at the top under Joni's name).

-6. At the bottom of the **general** tab, select **More options**.
+6. At the bottom of the **Mailbox** tab, Under more **More options** select **Custom attributes**.

-7. Under **Custom attributes**, select the **pencil (edit)** icon.

-8. This opens the **Custom attributes** window for Joni.
+7. This opens the **Custom attributes** window for Joni.
 You can enter up to 15 attributes.
 You will not be entering any attributes in this lab exercise, but it’s important that you know this feature is available.
 Select **Cancel**.   <br/>

 	‎**Note:** Custom attributes are properties your company can use for specific mailbox identification, such as a cost center number for the mailbox or other information such as an HR personnel number.

-9. In addition to the **general** tab, the left-hand pane of the **Edit Mailbox** window includes several other tabs that enable you to enter additional information pertaining to this specific mailbox.
+8. In addition to the **Mailbox** tab, there is the **Account** tab which combined includes several other sections that enable you to enter additional information pertaining to this specific mailbox.
 While you will not enter any of this optional information for the purposes of this lab, take a few minutes now and select the following tabs to see what additional information can be captured:

 	- **contact information.** This tab enables you to add personal information such as Street, City or Mobile number for the user.